National Grid (Great Britain): Grid storage

 The UK grid has access to large pumped storage systems, notably Dinorwig Power Station which can provide 1.7 GW for 5–6 hours, and the smaller Cruachan and Ffestiniog.

 There are also some grid batteries.
 As of May 2021, 1.3 GW of battery storage was operating in the United Kingdom, with 16 GW of projects in the pipeline potentially deployable over the next few years.
 A 100 MW power Chinese-financed plant at Minety, Wiltshire was reported to be the largest in Europe when it opened in July 2021; when a 50 MW extension is completed, the site's storage capacity will be 266 MWh.

 Reserve services and frequency response

 National Grid is responsible for contracting short term generating provision to cover demand prediction errors and sudden failures at power stations.
 This covers a few hours of operation giving time for market contracts to be established to cover longer term balancing.

+The grid frequency is normally maintained within 49.8 and 50.2 Hz.
 Frequency-response reserves act to keep the system's AC frequency within ±1% of 50 Hz, except in exceptional circumstances.
 These are used on a second by second basis to either lower the demand or to provide extra generation.
+In an emergency where the discrepancy between supply and demand is too great and the frequency drops too far (between 48.8 Hz down to 47.8 Hz) then the Low Frequency Demand Disconnection (LFDD) automatic cutouts progressively trigger and remove up to 60% of the customer load from the Supergrid to avoid blacking out the entire grid.

 Reserve services are a group of services each acting within different response times: